-The participating countries have appointed Ministry of Economic Development of the Republic of Poland to act as the MA of the Programme.
+The participating countries have appointed the Ministry of Development Funds and Regional Policy of the Republic of Poland to act as the MA of the Programme.
 The functions of the MA correspond to those set out in Art.
 26 of the IR and are laid down in point 4.2 of the JOP.